 At a glance: This brute white-tile-and-concrete Chelsea building, punctuated by ten floors of round windows, looks like a hospital — or a giant notebook attacked by a hole puncher.
-But inside beats the heart of one of the coolest, cleverest — albeit not new — boutique hotels in town.
+But inside beats the heart of one of the coolest, cleverest hotels in town, the Maritime Hotel.

 The name and navy blue color scheme come from the original tenant, the National Maritime Union.
 But the old salts never hung out in digs like these, even if the place has the ungainly proportions of a building never intended to house a luxury hotel (consider the minute rooms and lobby shaped like a bowling lane).

 That ocean blue lobby, dark and nearly a block long, has a luxury liner vibe with mid-century modern inflections.
 The navy velvet club chairs call to mind the deck chairs occupied by Cary Grant and Deborah Kerr in An Affair to Remember.
-The fireplace, with andirons shaped like anchors, is sleek, concrete and Fifties moderne.
-And the addition of low wood Danish modern bookcases helps create discrete seating areas.
+The fireplace, outfitted with gas-jet flames, is sleek, concrete and Fifties moderne.
+And the inspired use of low Danish modern wood bookcases helps create discrete seating areas.

 But occupants are pure 21st century, tech-conscious and low-key stylish (except during Fashion Week when the sartorial display revs up).
-Hugs to the room’s bespoke textiles: the sofa fabric depicts maps of Manhattan, and carpeting is patterned with the hotel logo – life preservers.
+Hugs to the room’s bespoke textiles: the carpeting is patterned with the hotel logo – life preservers.
 And the porters’ summer footgear?
 Deck shoes.

 Rooms: Snug but stylish, done up in nautical navy, cream and teak.
 Standard rooms, ideal for one, tight for two, look like sleek little ship’s quarters.
-Basic features include a round window, like a porthole, curved corners and a queen-size platform bed berthed in a teak built-in that also holds an iHome alarm clock and phone.
+Basic features include a round window, like a porthole, curved corners and a queen-size platform bed berthed in a teak built-in surround with bedside tables and lighting.
 You can pull up an upholstered side chair and check your-email at the little round table under the porthole or try out the long desk (a flat- panel TV occupies one end).

-The bathroom, outfitted with C.O.
-Bigelow toiletries, is small but smart; the ubiquitous turquoise tiles are round, like little portholes, and the glassed-in stall shower makes the room seem bigger than it is.
+The bathroom is small but smart; the ubiquitous turquoise tiles are round, like little portholes, and the glassed-in stall shower makes the room seem bigger than it is.

 Amenities: Free WiFi, complimentary newspaper.
 The basement fitness center is mirrored but small, with just the basics (free weights, treadmill, bike).
 Bicycle rentals are available (the Riverside Park bike path is nearby).
 Pets allowed (refundable $100 deposit).

-Surroundings: Downtown cool.
-The Meatpacking District, jammed with restaurants, bars and shops such as Jeffrey, Stella McCartney and a branch of the Apple Store, is nearby as is the new High Line elevated park.
-Chelsea Market, an old Nabisco factory turned food emporium and home to the Food Network, is across the street.
+Surroundings: Google headquarters is across the street in one direction, and Chelsea Market, the Nabisco factory-turned-food-emporium is across the street on the opposite side.
+The Meatpacking District, jammed with restaurants, bars and a changing array of shops like Jeffrey and the Apple Store is nearby as is the High Line elevated park.
 Greenwich Village starts several blocks south.
-Slightly further afield are art galleries, the Joyce Theater and Chelsea Piers (bowling alley, uber-gym, ice rink, driving range).
+Walk north and you’ll hit Chelsea’s art galleries, the Joyce Theater and Chelsea Piers (bowling alley, uber-gym, ice rink, driving range).
 The subway station is a hike, but bus stops are steps away.